TrustyJAID/TrustyCoin/doc/README_windows.txt

-Litecoin 0.6 BETA
+Trustycoin 0.8.0 BETA

-Copyright (c) 2009-2012 Bitcoin Developers
-Copyright (c) 2011-2012 Litecoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2009-2013 Trustycoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in